 I finally got to Aalborg, the Airbnb I was staying in was on the main road into town from the south, I had said I will be there by 19:00, I still had some time so I cycled down to the city center and the harbour area.
 It was down at the harbour I got my first puncture.
 Before fixing the puncture I was filming a truck putting a boat in the water.

 After I was done in the bike store, I went to the Airbnb room I had booked.
 The room was located in the attic.
-It was very nice had everything I needed for that evening and night, a beautiful, comfortable bed, a large screen TV.
+It was very nice to have everything I needed for that evening and night, a beautiful, comfortable bed, a large screen TV.
 The 2018 World Cup group games kicked off that evening.
 I watch a game before tucking myself in.

 Aalborg – Sandefjord

-In the morning I discovered that Aalborg is a really nice cycling town, they offered cycling air service station around town.
-The main bridge across the Limfjord, has a display that mentions how many cyclists have passed the bridge today and how many since the start of the year.
+In the morning I discovered that Aalborg is a really nice cycling town, they offered a cycling air service station around town.
+The main bridge across the Limfjord has a display that mentions how many cyclists have passed the bridge today and how many since the start of the year.
 Cool initiative.

 The Limfjord is a shallow part of the sea, located in Denmark where it is regarded as a fjord ever since the Vikings time.

 I was heading to Hirtshals to catch a ferry to Larvik Norway, which I had pre-booked so I was on the clock.
 On my way to Hirtshals, I stopped at Lindholm Høje, a Viking burial cemetery and a museum about the Vikings.